 Any poet who is under the age of 18 must make their minor status known to an editor and present a signature from his or her guardian consenting to the publication of their work.

 TL;DR: (1) It’s up to the poet to make sure their poem isn’t plagiarized.
-(2) If we publish your poem and really loved it, we can re-publish it for an Editor’s Choice Award.
-(3) If you’re under 18, let us know and have a legal guardian gives us the thumbs up to publish your work!
+(2) If I publish your poem and really loved it, I can re-publish it for an Editor’s Choice Award.
+(3) If you’re under 18, let me know and have a legal guardian gives us the thumbs up to publish your work!

 SECTION 2: AGREEMENT TO PUBLICATION

 Once a poem is accepted by the editor, the poet grants, assigns, and licenses Vita Brevis a non-exclusive, royalty-free, perpetual, worldwide license and right to use, display, reproduce, distribute, and publish the accepted poetry on the internet and on or in any medium (i.e. print and digital).

-TL;DR: (1) Upon publication, we get to show your work to our readers around the world; (2) after publication, all rights revert back to you.
+TL;DR: (1) Upon acceptance, I get to publish your work to readers around the world; (2) after publication, all rights revert back to you.

 SECTION 3: PAYMENT AND PROMOTION

 As a small press in the profitless but passion-filled poetry world, Vita Brevis relies mostly on donations.
-That said, we cannot pay poets for their work.
+Because we charge no reading fees, we cannot pay poets for their work.
 This applies to the print/digital anthologies, the poetry magazine, and any future projects.

 By contributing to the anthologies or magazine, the submitter agrees to let us use their name, accepted poetry, and bio within the anthology and on resources to promote or describe the anthology.

-TL;DR: (1) Poetry is not synonymous with profit, so we don’t have the capital to pay our poets.
-(2) If we accept your poem for an anthology, we can use your poetry and name to promote the book.
+TL;DR: (1) I don’t charge reading fees, but that also means I can’t pay poets.
+Maybe one day.
+(2) If I accept your poem for an anthology, I can use your poetry and publication name to promote the book.